What Is a Derivative, and How Do They Work?

 Munger and his business partner Warren Buffett famously get around this by only allowing their holding company, Berkshire Hathaway, to write derivative contracts in which they hold the money and under no condition can they be forced to post more collateral along the way.

-Among the most popular and common types of derivatives you might encounter in the real world are:
+Among the most popular and common types of derivatives you might encounter in the real world are as follows.

-Exchange Traded Stock Options: Call options and put options, which can be used conservatively or as extraordinarily risky gambling mechanisms are an enormous market.
+Call options and put options, which can be used conservatively or as extraordinarily risky gambling mechanisms are an enormous market.
 Practically all major publicly traded corporations in the United States have listed call options and put options.
 The specific rules governing those in the United States are different from those governing these derivative contracts in Europe but they are a valuable tool depending on how you want to use them.
-For example, you can get other people to pay you to buy a stock you wanted to buy, anyway.
+For example, you can get other people to pay you to buy a stock you wanted to buy anyway.

-Since we already mentioned billionaire Warren Buffett, we'll use him as an example, again.
-He used this strategy several decades ago when accumulating his enormous Coca-Cola stake.
+Warren Buffett used this strategy several decades ago when accumulating his enormous Coca-Cola stake.
 Exchange traded options are, from a system-wide standpoint, among the most stable because the derivative trader doesn't have to worry about so-called counterparty risk.

 While they can be extremely risky for the individual trader, from a system-wide stability standpoint, exchange-traded derivatives such as this are among the least worrisome because the buyer and seller of each option contract enter into a transaction with the options exchange, who becomes the counterparty.
 The options exchange guarantees the performance of each contract and charges fees for each transaction to build what amounts to a type of insurance pool to cover any failures that might arise.